 - Special resolution of shareholders meeting of both transferor company and transferee company in relation to such transfer. - A transferor company must make a public announcement within 2 weeks after the resolution of the shareholders meeting as well as notifications to each policyholders that will be affected by the transfer (the "Affected Policyholders"). - The Affected Policyholders may raise an objection within certain period.
-The transfer must not be carried out where the number of the Affected Policyholders who have stated their objections exceeds one tenth (one fifth, in case of transfer of insurance contracts pertaining to all insurance contracts) of all Affected Policyholders, and the amount specified by Cabinet Office Order as the credits belonging to the insurance contracts of the Affected Policyholders who have thus stated their objections exceeds one tenth (one fifth, in case of transfer of insurance contracts pertaining to all insurance contracts) of the amount prescribed as the credits belonging to all Affected Policyholders.

-In case where a transferor company obtains an authorization of the Prime Minister, and where any Affected Policyholder raised an objection and manifested their intention to cancel the contract if the transfer of the contract takes place, the transferor company must refund to the relevant Affected Policyholder the amount of money reserved for the insured, any unearned premium and any other amount of money specified by Cabinet Office Order.
+The transfer must not be carried out where the number of the Affected Policyholders who have stated their objections exceeds one tenth (one fifth, in case of transfer of insurance contracts pertaining to all insurance contracts) of all Affected Policyholders, and the amount specified by Cabinet Office Order as the credits belonging to the insurance contracts of the Affected Policyholders who have thus stated their objections exceeds one tenth (one fifth, in case of transfer of insurance contracts pertaining to all insurance contracts) of the amount prescribed as the credits belonging to all Affected Policyholders. - In case where a transferor company obtains an authorization of the Prime Minister, and where any Affected Policyholder raised an objection and manifested their intention to cancel the contract if the transfer of the contract takes place, the transferor company must refund to the relevant Affected Policyholder the amount of money reserved for the insured, any unearned premium and any other amount of money specified by Cabinet Office Order.

 25. What are the primary challenges to new market entrants?
+Are regulators supportive (or not) of new market entrants?

 Obtaining required license from the FSA is the primary challenges to new market entrants.
-As it may take long time to complete the license procedure, new market entrants are better to commence the discussion with the FSA 1.5-2 years before the launch of business.
+While the Financial Services Agency is supporting digital innovation and provides certain assistance for FinTech companies, it still takes long time to complete the license procedure.
+New market entrants are better to commence the discussion with the FSA 1.5-2 years before the launch of business.